googlesamples/assistant-sdk-python/google-assistant-sdk/README.rst

 ~~~~~~~~~~~~~~~~~~~~

 This tool creates test credentials to authorize devices to call the
-Google Assistant API when prototyping.
+Google Assistant Service when prototyping.

 - Follow the steps to `configure the Actions Console project and the Google account <https://developers.google.com/assistant/sdk/guides/service/python/embed/config-dev-project-and-account>`_.
 - Follow the steps to `register a new device model and download the client secrets file <https://developers.google.com/assistant/sdk/guides/service/python/embed/register-device>`_.